 Readers testimonials from Ready for Reading

-It seeks to empower the community through literacy, technology and life skills, enhancing academic, social, cultural and economic opportunities for both personal and community growth and enrichment.
-The following are the testimonials from the RfR interventions’ beneficiaries.
+It seeks to empower communities through literacy, technology, life skills, and enhancing academic, social, cultural and economic opportunities for both personal and community growth and enrichment.
+The following are testimonials from beneficiaries of RfR’s interventions:

 Mother of Kamikazi Benita

-“Kamikazi Benita is a 5 years old.
-When Benita was aged 3, my husband and I learnt that she has slowness in her steps of learning and basic vocabularies.
-It was hard for Benita to make even one sentence until the age of three.
-I went to the hospital for the diagnosis and the doctor told me that I need to take my time and organize regular friendly talks with my child so that she can be able to develop vocabularies, learning new words, and keep measuring the progress if any.
+“Kamikazi Benita is 5 years old.
+When Benita was 3, my husband and I discovered that she was slow in learning and developing basic vocabulary.
+It was hard for Benita to make even one sentence until she turned 3.
+I took her to the hospital to be diagnosed from a doctor.
+They told me to take my time and regularly speak with Benitha so she can develop vocabulary and continue learning new words.
+The doctor instructed me to measure and monitor her progress.

-I started taking Benita to the library to read stories to her.
-When we got back home, I asked her to try and share the story with her elder sisters.
-She tried her best and luckily she started using her own vocabularies to share the story.
-This has helped her to learn more new vocabularies during reading and right after reading story and the exercise of sharing with her sisters.
+I started taking Benita to the library to read stories together.
+When we returned home, I asked her to share the story with her elder sisters.
+She tried her best.
+After time, she began telling the story in her own words.
+Summarizing the stories for her sisters has helped her to learn new vocabulary.

-I would say that reading was the best tool and medicine that helped get Benitha to mentally grow faster and she is now in preprimary class.
-I am happy that it has given her the foundation which is allowing her to easily acquire more things from her class and it seems that her brain capacity is getting more and more regular”.
+Reading has been the best tool and medicine that helped Benitha to develop mentally and improve her speaking.
+She is now enrolled in preprimary class.
+I am happy that it has given her the foundation to easily acquire more things from her class and it seems that her capacity to learn is growing.”

-“My name is Thierry Irakiza, I am in Primary 4.
-No one from my family had a chance to finish high school.
-I like to read because I know that reading is one of the important things that my elder brothers and sisters didn't have access to.
+I like to read because I know that reading is one of the things that my elder brothers and sisters didn't have access to.
 Since the library opened here in Rwinkwavu, I have visited often and I try to read as many books as I can.